rarebreed/rarebreed.github.io/_posts/2020-02-05-something-is-wrong.md

 We need to listen, not to Facebook, or even the news.
 We need to listen to each other.
 To nature around us.
 When I was a young boy up to my early teens, sometimes I would sneak out of the house at night, and just watch the stars in the night sky.
 I would imagine that I was looking at the face of "God".
-I hadn't quite realized yet that I only needed to look into the mirror.
+I hadn't quite realized yet that I only needed to look inside.
 But by looking at the night sky, just listening to the wind in the trees or the occasional hoot of an owl, I felt both simultaneously extremely small, and yet also vastly huge.

 Nature does not care if we are liberal or conservative, black or white.
 These are sicknesses of the